 Eating Dove is Delicious

 For beginning dove hunters, whether it’s a small pile or a limit of grey birds, cooking up doves is the culmination of a successful hunt.
-The easiest choice on how to savor those tasty doves is none other than cooking them the traditional way–wrap ‘em up in bacon with a slice of jalapeño.
+The easiest way to savor those tasty doves is also the traditional way—wrap ’em up in bacon with a slice of jalapeño.
 As any dove hunter knows, there’s no greater mouth-watering delicacy!

 To find our more about dove hunting on Project Upland check out the category: Dove Hunting